- RN to Master of Science in Nursing (M.S.N.)

 - Influence organizational structure in relation to functions and outcomes.

-- Generate innovative nursing interventions and practice in varied community health care settings
+- Generate innovative nursing interventions and practice in varied community health settings.

 - Career mobility model that allows progression without repetition